 By Roger Spooner

-Tom Bateman writing in 2022 gave an example of the brutal methods Britain used to suppress the Arab revolt:
+Between 1936 and 1939 there was an Arab revolt against British policies.
+Tom Bateman writing in 2022 gave an example of the brutal methods Britain used to suppress this revolt:

-“The people of al-Bassa got their lesson in imperial brutality when the British soldiers came after dawn.
+“The people of al-Bassa got their lesson in imperial brutality when the British soldiers came after dawn.”
+He tells the story on Newsnight above.

 Machine guns mounted on Rolls Royce armoured cars opened fire on the Palestinian village before the Royal Ulster Rifles arrived with flaming torches and burned homes to the ground.